Srinivas-Raghav-VC/LaTex-Report-Customizer/README.md

 2. Install dependencies using `pip install -r requirements.txt`.
 3. Run the application with `python main.py`.

-### Using the Executable (After Packaging)
-1. Download the pre-built executable.
-2. Run the executable file to launch the application.

 ## Usage Instructions
 1. Launch the application using one of the methods above.